Volume-Distance-Ratio Asymptote and Spacetime Inextendibility: Introduction

-Volumes of small causal diamonds in smooth settings have been studied primarily in physics literature such as \cite{My78} \cite{GS07} \cite{J17} \cite{WJ19}.
-Numerous studies exist on Lorentzian geometry in low regularity, including causality theory, global hyperbolicity, geodesic theory, and singularity theorems. \cite{CG12} demonstrated bubbling sets in $C^0$ spacetimes, highlighting differences between continuous and smooth Lorentzian causality theory. \cite{Min19} generalized causality theory under weak assumptions. \cite{CG12} \cite{FS12} \cite{Sa16} investigated global hyperbolicity in low regularity from various perspectives. \cite{GL17} proved that maximal curves are either lightlike or timelike almost everywhere in $C^{0,1}$-Lorentzian manifolds. \cite{LLS21} strengthened this by showing maximal causal curves in $C^{0,1}$-Lorentzian manifolds admit $C^{1,1}$-parameterizations and solved the geodesic equation in the sense of Filippov.
-Classical singularity theorems have been generalized to $C^{1,1}$ and $C^1$ regularities in \cite{KSV15} \cite{KSSV15} \cite{GGKS18} \cite{G20} \cite{KOSS22}.
+Volumes of small causal diamonds in smooth settings have been studied primarily in the physics literature, such as in \cite{My78}, \cite{GS07}, \cite{J17}, \cite{Wj19}.
+In \cite{Le23}, the author demonstrated that causal diamonds solve a type of isoperimetric problem for the domain of dependence in Minkowski spacetime.
+Numerous studies exist on Lorentzian geometry in low regularity, including causality theory, global hyperbolicity, geodesic theory, and singularity theorems. \cite{CG12} demonstrated bubbling sets in $\mathrm{C}^0$ spacetimes to illuminate differences between continuous and smooth Lorentzian causality theory, a result closely related to Example \ref{ex 4.19}. \cite{Min19} generalized causality theory under weak assumptions. \cite{CG12} \cite{FS12} \cite{Sa16} investigated global hyperbolicity in low regularity from various perspectives. \cite{GL17} proved that maximal curves are either lightlike or timelike almost everywhere in $\mathrm{C}^{0,1}$ Lorentzian manifolds. \cite{LLS21} strengthened this by showing maximal causal curves in $\mathrm{C}^{0,1}$ Lorentzian manifolds admit $\mathrm{C}^{1,1}$-parameterizations and solved the geodesic equation in the sense of Filippov.
+Classical singularity theorems have been generalized to $\mathrm{C}^{1,1}$ and $\mathrm{C}^1$ regularities in \cite{KSV15} \cite{KSSV15} \cite{GGKS18} \cite{Gr20} \cite{KOSS22}.